 DRIVEN BY OUR OWN VALUES

-The first pure split-seconds chronograph designed by our manufactory features a complex mechanism.
-Like the tourbillon or perpetual calendar, it’s one of the largest complications, and, with this model, our watchmakers once again demonstrate their expertise in the field of short-time measurement.
+The first pure split-seconds chronograph designed by our manufacture features a complex mechanism.
+Like the tourbillon or perpetual calendar, it’s one of the grand complications, and, with this model, our watchmakers once again demonstrate their expertise in the field of short-time measurement.
 It can be used to record any number of split times in a single minute.

 The two stopwatch hands that are placed one on top of the other, the chrono seconds hand and the rattrapante seconds hand all start simultaneously when the button at 2 o'clock is pressed.
 The rattrapante seconds hand can be stopped separately as often as desired and also synchronised again with the chrono seconds hand.